Tim Blass, Nomensa's Principal UX Consultant, looks at digital experience and brand interpretation and dispelling the 'brand promise' myth.

-Why you should do UX research internationally
+Why you should do user experience research internationally

-It's well worth doing user research when rolling out a product to other countries to ensure that your product will be successful worldwide.
+It's well worth doing user experience research when rolling out a product to other countries to ensure that your product will be successful worldwide.
 But how can you keep costs down and get the most from the research?

 UX Design is not a Desk Job